PMC physicians are problem solvers by nature.

 Treatment involves anti-inflammatory medications, proper stretching and strengthening exercises, cold application and a local cortisone injection.
 Persistent cases may require surgery to remove the bursa.

-Pain can originate from the joint as a result of direct trauma as in your situation, repetitive trauma as in the case of performing an activity repeatedly in the same direction, or as a result of weakening of the ligamentous support as commonly occurs in the third trimester of pregnancy when a hormone is released that allows the pelvis to expand in preparation for child birth.
+Pain can originate from the joint as a result of direct trauma from your situation, repetitive trauma from performing an activity repeatedly in the same direction, or as a result of weakening of the ligamentous support as commonly occurs in the third trimester of pregnancy when a hormone is released that allows the pelvis to expand in preparation for childbirth.
 Treatment of SI joint dysfunction begins with a course of physical therapy to stabilize the joint and educate the patient to avoid activities that increase the instability of the joint.

 An injection can be performed with a steroid/anesthetic mixture to reduce the inflammation of the joint as well as confirm the diagnosis by numbing the joint to see if the pain dissipates.
 If conservative measures fail, a radiofrequency ablation can be performed to denervate the joint and block the patient’s ability to perceive pain coming from the SI joint.